fluencelabs/nox/docs/real-time.md

 - passing transactions to the state machine
 - facilitating consensus on the state changes

-However, it doesn't invoke the WebAssembly code or verify clients signatures.
-This is done by the Fluence-specific state machine.
+However, it doesn't invoke the WebAssembly code or verify clients signatures, which is done by the Fluence-specific state machine.

 #### State machine